 |Active Screen Share||A screen share session is currently in progress.
 On Windows devices, the tray icon alternates between the Active Screen Share icon and the Online icon for the duration of the remote session. macOS devices display only the Online icon during remote sessions.
 To learn about remote screen sharing, refer to Remote takeover tools.|

 NOTE If you have re-branded your account, you will see the icons you uploaded instead.
-Refer to Branding in the legacy UI and Branding - New UI in the New UI.
+Refer to Branding.